entando/component-generator/README.md

 ### Options (must be set BEFORE any argument):

 * **--file**
-  The path of the edo _file descriptor_ file.
+  The path of the edo _file descriptor_.

 ### File Descriptor:
 This file contains the parameters used to build your assets.